kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

-In setup where there may be multiple replicas of the CSI driver, an active/ passive leader election process will be used to elect a single leader instance of the `cbt-http` sidecar, while idling other non-leader instances.
+In setup where there may be multiple replicas of the CSI driver, an active/ passive leader election process will be used to elect a single leader instance of the `cbt-svc` sidecar, while idling other non-leader instances.
 Non-leader instances will voluntarily fail their readiness probe to remove themselves from the `Service`'s request path.